KingBean4903/Cpp-Coroutines/README.md

-# C++ Is late to<F5> the Coroutine party
+# C++ Joins the Coroutine Party: What You Need to Know About C++20 Coroutines
-Having worked on Kotlin and Go, coroutines were early addons to their language specifications, but we can argue that C++ is older and wiser than the younger new languages who have coroutines baked into their spec or in some form of DSL like ktx for Kotlin.
+Having worked with Kotlin and Go, I’ve seen how coroutines were introduced early in their language specifications.
+In contrast, C++ is older and arguably more mature than these newer languages, which have coroutines built-in or supported through DSLs like KTX in Kotlin.

-But, worry not C++ die hard,  C++20 got us a gate pass to the coroutines party.
+But worry not, fellow C++ die-hards — with C++20, we finally got our gate pass to the coroutines party.

 ## What are coroutines
-The term coroutine was coined back in the 60s by Melvin Conway.
+The term coroutine was first introduced in the 1960s by Melvin Conway.

-Coroutines are functions that can suspend and resume their execution while keeping their state.
+Coroutines are special functions that can pause (suspend) and later continue (resume) their execution, all while preserving their state.

-In a normal function call you only call a function and return from it but in a coroutine you can suspend and resume it and destroy a suspended coroutine.
+In a regular function, you simply call it and wait for it to return.
+But with a coroutine, you have more control — you can suspend it partway through, resume it later, or even destroy it while it's suspended.

 ## Example: Generator function
 Time for some code;